pw398/pw398.github.io/_posts/2025-06-21-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 - <code>$addFields</code>: adds new fields to documents in the aggregation pipeline, preserving existing fields.
 - <code>$lookup</code>: performs a left outer join to another collection in the same database.

-See <a href="https://www.mongodb.com/docs/manual/reference/operator/aggregation-pipeline/">here</a> for the user docs on 'stages', and <a href="https://www.mongodb.com/docs/manual/reference/operator/aggregation/"> for the user docs on 'operators'.
+For more, see <a href="https://www.mongodb.com/docs/manual/reference/operator/aggregation-pipeline/">here</a> for the user docs on 'stages', and <a href="https://www.mongodb.com/docs/manual/reference/operator/aggregation/">here</a> for the user docs on 'operators'.